Stamped Concrete: Pros and Cons

 Ideal Use

 Stamped concrete is versatile and can be used for driveways, patios, and walkways.
-Stamped concrete can be slippery when wet and has less traction than brushed concrete, because of the sealer that must be applied to stamped concrete.
+Stamped concrete can be slippery when wet and has less traction than because of the sealer that must be applied to stamped concrete.
 So, it may not be the ideal choice for around a swimming pool.
 However, it is possible to add a nonslip additive to the sealer and give more traction to the surface.

 Maintenance and Lifespan